Capacity insights required for a healthy Product ROI

 Not factoring in the Knowledge element while planning Capacity can lead to misaligned priorities, overstretched teams, and ultimately, unmet targets.

+So, how can we remedy this?
 Next time you're planning your roadmap initiatives, gauge your team's knowledge capacity on things like the technical components they will use and the way they can iterate with this specific part of the product and stack.
 Then, set your timelines and priorities.
-This will make your roadmap more realistic, achievable, and successful.

 We learned that a balanced approach to Capacity (Time + Knowledge) will help pave the way to a better product that contributes to CLV.